laithajjan/ENGO500-G4/readme.md

 ### Software

 AccuMap, a petroleum industry software, was used to extract monthly data from SAGD sites that use NCG and those that have not implemented NCG.
-Parameters extracted include Cumulative Steam Injected, Cumulative Oil Produced, Number of well pairs, etc.

 ### Machine Learning Model